tooveo/atom-dotnet/README.md

 ## Change Log

 ### v1.1.0
-- Changed setBulkSize to setBulkLength
+- Changed SetBulkSize to SetBulkLength
 - Fixed a bug in tracker that caused several conditions to flush at the same time
 - Added example with static usage of the SDK
 - Changed tracker defaults
 - Changed the name of QueueEventManager to QueueEventStorage
 - Changed the name of EventTaskPool to BatchEventPool
 - Renamed eventWorker to trackerHandler
-- Renamed  GetRequestData function to createRequestData
+- Renamed GetRequestData function to CreateRequestData
 - Renamed EventManager interface to EventStorage

 ### v1.0.0